 National Federation of Music Clubs Award: Ardeen Pierre, soprano

 The Anna Case MacKay Memorial Award: Duke Kim, tenor

 A Grant Award: Thomas Cilluffo, tenor; Jonas Jud, bass; Megan Moore, mezzo-soprano

 The Santa Fe Opera was extremely fortunate to receive both Paycheck Protection Program (PPP) and Shuttered Venue Operator’s Grant (SVOG) financial relief packages shepherded by New Mexico Senators Ben Ray Luján and Martin Heinrich, New Mexico Congresswoman Teresa Leger Fernandez, United States Secretary of the Interior Deb Haaland and numerous other elected officials.

-The Santa Fe Opera annually draws 85,000 people from New Mexico and around the globe.
+About The Santa Fe Opera –The Santa Fe Opera annually draws 85,000 people from New Mexico and around the globe.
 Nestled atop a mountain vista in northern New Mexico, the company’s iconic Crosby Theatre is open on three sides, allowing visitors to enjoy performances complemented by the elements.
-Since 1957 the company has presented over 2,000 performances of 177 operas by 90 composers spanning five centuries of opera, creating a legacy of 45 American premieres and 17 world premieres.
+Since 1957, the company has presented over 2,000 performances of 177 operas by 90 composers spanning five centuries of opera, creating a legacy of 45 American premieres and 17 world premieres.